kragorg/dng/synopsis.md

 that swallowed the goliath whole.
 Simultaneously,
 at the far end of the hall,
-Elara threw open the door to a kitchen, unleashing a silent, shrieking storm of animated cutlery.
+Elara threw open a door to a kitchen, unleashing a silent, shrieking storm of animated cutlery.